goen/holeslice/README.md

 HOS are suitable to anywhere a programmer would need a linear ordered set, e.g. to use a generic data structure, such as a balancing tree/trie or a list? rope?.

-The best performance would be for an occasional inserts/deletes clustered around a few specific spots.
+The best performance would be with an occasional inserts/deletes on a few specific spots.

-The random access /read,write/ would be fast, just like in a regular array.
+The random access would be fast, just like in a regular array.

 Use cases:
  * like a gap buffer
  * manipulating abstract syntax trees
  * a row in a text editor (cursor == the hole)
+ * sprintf, templates, search & replace
  * fifo, lifo, deque, ring buffer

 Misuse cases
- * Priority Queue /heap/ (due to very frequent random insertion)
+ * as a Priority Queue /heap/ (due to very frequent random insertion)

 Performance specific additional operations
- * high degree HOS may need to be rebalanced
+ * unbalanced HOS may be needed to be moved to an alternative backend
  * small or fragmented subslices or unused holes may need to be merged

+Alternative banckends
+ * rope, balancing trees